MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityCarbon/PreviewProductCarbonFootprint.md

 ---
-title: PreviewProductCarbonFootprint in CloudforSustainabilityCarbonDataModel - Common Data Model | Microsoft Docs
+title: PreviewProductCarbonFootprint in Cloud for Sustainability carbon data model - Common Data Model | Microsoft Docs
 description: The carbon footprint of a product and related data in accordance with the Pathfinder Framework.
 author: cdm-publisher
 ms.service: common-data-model